walter-minner-marshall/os-utils/README.md

 `choco install linkshellextension`

 from a command prompt.
 Make sure you have chocolatey installed.
 The current user must have administrator privileges in order to install the software via choco

+## Bash Profile
+This file is loaded before Terminal loads your shell environment and contains all the startup configuration and preferences for your command line interface.

+Bash Profile changes to `# Variables` are needed to change directories to your folder structure.